-About Half Marathons in the UK
+About half marathons in the UK

-Half Marathons are the among the most popular running events in the United Kingdom.
+Half marathons are the among the most popular running events in the United Kingdom.
 A half marathon is a running race, usually taking place on roads (rather than trails), over a distance of 13.1 miles (21.1km).
 There are over 500 half marathons happening in the UK every year, including the largest half marathon in the world, the Great North Run which takes place in Newcastle in September and attracts more than 57,000 runners.
 If you're looking to make the jump to the full 26.2 miles, check out our list of UK marathons, or if you're after something shorter or want a training race, here is our calendar of 10k runs.

-What are the best half marathons?
+What are the best half marathons in the UK?

 How far is a half marathon?

 A half marathon is 13.1 miles or 21.1 km long, exactly half the length of a marathon.

 What is the world record for a half marathon?

 The men's world record for a half marathon is 58:01 minutes, held by Kenyan Geoffrey Kamworor, and the women's record is 64:51 minutes, set by Joyciline Jepkosgei, also from Kenya.

 What is the fastest half marathon in the world?